Higher education in Italy

 Higher education in Italy is mainly provided by a large and international network of public and state affiliated universities.
-State-run universities of Italy are under the supervision of Italian's Ministry of Education.
+State-run universities of Italy are under the supervision of the Italian Ministry of Education.
 There is also a number of private universities and state-run post-secondary educational centers providing a vocational instruction.

 Italian universities are among the oldest universities in the world.
 In particular the University of Bologna (founded in 1088, the oldest university in the world), the University of Padua, founded in 1222, and the University of Naples, founded in 1224, are among the most ancient state universities in Europe.
 Most universities in Italy are state-supported.

 33 Italian universities were ranked among the world's top 500 in 2019, the third-largest number in Europe after the United Kingdom and Germany.
 The Bocconi University, Università Cattolica del Sacro Cuore, LUISS, Polytechnic University of Turin, Polytechnic University of Milan, Sapienza University of Rome, and University of Milan are also ranked among the best in the world.